LeSnake04/SnakeScripts/WifiAutostart/README.md

     telegram-desktop&
 ;;
 ```
+### 5. **Test the Script**
+Execute the script in the Terminal.

+If you don't have permission to run the script, run `chmod +x WifiAutostart.sh` and try again.

 Your Done!
 You can add as much sections as you want.
 If you have problems, please open an issue at https://github.com/LeSnake04/SnakeScripts/issues

-### **5. Add the script to the Autostart of your Desktop**
+### **6. Add the script to the Autostart of your Desktop**

-Don't forget to disable Autostarts of the applications you included in the scripts
+Don't forget to disable Autostarts of the applications you included in the scripts to avoid problems.

 ____